heiligbasil/Sprint-Challenge--Java-Backend-Data-Persistence-with-SQL-Hibernate-java-todos/README.md

 Expose the following end points

-* GET /users/mine - return the user and todo based off of the authenticated user.
+* GET /users/mine - return the user and description based off of the authenticated user.
 You can only look up your own.
 * POST /users - adds a user.
 Can only be done by an admin.
-* POST /users/todo/{userid} - adds a todo to the assigned user.
+* POST /users/description/{userid} - adds a description to the assigned user.
 Can be done by any user.
-* PUT /todos/todoid/{todoid} - updates a todo based on todoid.
+* PUT /todos/todoid/{todoid} - updates a description based on todoid.
 Can be done by any user.
 * DELETE /users/userid/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
 Can only be done by an admin.

 * hint - think about taking the project https://github.com/LambdaSchool/java-oauth2.git and modifying it to fit this application